-The Ingrained Compatibility of Forecasting and Revenue Management
+The Compatibility of Forecasting and SaaS Revenue Management

 Every business needs to think about revenue in some way or another to survive.
 Knowing how much revenue is being earned may come easier for some operations more than for others.
 For those businesses which are subscription-based or contract-based, gathering that information is more of a challenge.